Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Le Magnifique Carnaval du Grotesque

 Part Dance, Part Cirque Show, the Carnaval du Grotesque is an awesome variety performance with a strong horror theme.
-This is 30+ mins of seriously spectacular stunts and performances.
+This is 30+ minutes of seriously spectacular stunts and performances.
 If you are just going to see one show, this is it.

 Rides